 For older adults, hearing impairment is often relegated to the back burner as they deal with more pressing health concerns.
 Arlene, who suffers from arthritis, explains, “As I got older, my hearing problem was the lesser of medical evils so to speak.
 I guess I neglected it.”

 Tufts MC hearing experts step in

 It wasn’t until Arlene experienced pain in one ear that her hearing issue took priority.
 Arlene was referred to Otolaryngologist Jonathon Sillman, MD, FACS, who diagnosed and treated an ear infection.
-He suggested Arlene have a hearing test with Susan McDonald, MA, CCC-A, senior audiologist in Audiology Services at Tufts MC, who conducted a comprehensive hearing evaluation.
+He suggested Arlene have a hearing test at Tufts MC, who conducted a comprehensive hearing evaluation.

-Susan determined that Arlene had bilateral mild to profound sensorineural hearing loss (SNHL) which occurs when the inner ear (cochlea) or the nerve pathways from the cochlea to the brain are damaged.
-Susan recommended that Arlene be fitted with hearing aids.
+Doctors determined that Arlene had bilateral mild to profound sensorineural hearing loss (SNHL) which occurs when the inner ear (cochlea) or the nerve pathways from the cochlea to the brain are damaged.
+Doctors then recommended that Arlene be fitted with hearing aids.